Case Closed: The Fourteenth Target

-Case Closed: the Fourteenth Target, known as Detective Conan: The Fourteenth Target (名探偵コナン 14番目の, Meitantei Konan: Jūyon-banme no Tāgetto) in Japan, is a Japanese animated feature film based on the Case Closed series.
+Case Closed: the Fourteenth Target, known as Detective Conan: The Fourteenth Target (名探偵コナン 14番目の, Meitantei Konan: Jūyonbanme no Tāgetto) in Japan, is a 1998 Japanese animated mystery film and the second feature film based on the Case Closed series.
 It was released in Japanese theatres on April 18, 1998.
 The English version was released on DVD on November 20, 2007, by Funimation.
 The film grossed in Japan.

 Plot

-Rachel has recurring nightmares about her mother Eva being shot, which connects to a past incident where Eva was accidentally wounded during a police standoff involving Richard and a criminal named J.T.
-Morono.
-While Rachel struggles with the truth, Richard and Conan become involved in a string of attacks linked to playing cards left at crime scenes.
+Rachel Moore has recurring nightmares about Eva Kaden, her mother and Richard's wife, being shot, which connects to a past incident where Eva was accidentally wounded by Richard during a police standoff involving him and a criminal named Jake Morono.

-The case intensifies when friends and acquaintances of Richard—including golfer Henry Tish, sommelier Kevin Simms, and businessman Christopher Aston—are targeted.
-At the AquaCrystal complex, several murders occur, each tied to the spade suit.
-Suspicion initially falls on Morono, but Conan deduces the real killer is Kevin Simms, who faked being a victim.
+While Rachel struggles with the truth, Richard and Conan Edogawa become involved in a string of attacks start with Joseph Meguire, Eva and Dr. Agasa and linked to playing cards left at crime scenes.
+The case intensifies when friends and acquaintances of Richard — including golfer Henry Tish, sommelier Kevin Simms, and businessman Christopher Aston — are targeted.
+At the AquaCrystal complex of Tokyo Bay, several murders occur, each tied to the spade suit.
+Suspicion initially falls on Morono, but Conan deduces the real killer is Kevin, who faked being a victim.
+Kevin's motive stems from losing his sense of taste after an accident caused by Nina Oliver and his resentment toward others in his circle.

-Kevin’s motive stems from losing his sense of taste after an accident caused by Nina Oliver and his resentment toward others in his circle.
-Using bombs and staged traps, he attempts to eliminate his targets and escape, but his plan collapses.
-Richard subdues him, ensuring he faces justice.
+Using bombs and staged traps, he attempts to eliminate his targets and escape, but his plan collapses after Conan shoots Rachel with Nicholas Santos' gun, just before Richard manages to subdue him, ensuring he faces justice.
+Conan, Richard, Meguire, Nicholas and Rachel manage to escape via helicopter while the remaining surviving victims rescued by Japan Coast Guard as the AquaCrystal collapses into the bottom of the sea.
+In the aftermath, Rachel reconciles with Richard, realizing his actions years earlier were to protect her mother, while Kevin is arrested for his various crimes.

-In the aftermath, Rachel reconciles with Richard, realizing his actions years earlier were to protect her mother.
-A final scene reveals Eva left Richard not over the hostage incident, but because of his harsh criticism of her cooking.
+In the post-credits scene at Eva's apartment, it is revealed that she left Richard not over the hostage incident, but because of his harsh criticism of her cooking.